 This really appeals to me, because I love grilled food but don't super love the grilling part.
 Dave tends to man the grill in our house, while I fix sides like Broccoli Slaw and Dilly Potato Salad.
 We play to our strengths around here.

-The book walks you through some basic ingredients and kitchen tools you’ll want to have, and then it’s broken up into categories.
+The book walks you through some basic ingredients and kitchen tools, then they break the recipes up into categories.

-There’s a chapter of entrees to win over the meat-eaters in your life, burgers and sandwiches, and food on sticks.
-They’ve also got chapters packed with sides, dips, and sauces.
+There's a chapter of entrees to win over the meat-eaters in your life, burgers and sandwiches, and food on sticks.
+There are also chapters packed with sides, dips, and sauces.

 Some of my favorite people have also reviewed the book.
 Check out these other recipes from Great Vegan BBQ without a Grill:

 - Jacked Up Vegan Crab Dip at Cadry's Kitchen